Absolum1/Abraxas/README.md

 ## Why CPG?
+This tool aims to generate masterpasswords according to our standards for our clients.

-Some of our clients havent moved to password managers (like LastPass) yet, and one of the biggest hassles is getting them to pick a secure masterpassword.
+Some of our clients havent moved on to password managers (like LastPass) yet, and one of the biggest hassles is getting them to pick a secure masterpassword.

 They go with an easy unsecure password or one thats really easy to guess.
 Here are a few very generous examples (unfortunately they are usually worse) and whats wrong with them:
-- Chantal231!@
+#### Chantal231!@
--- Chantal is a common name so it will likely be in a dictionary already.
+- Chantal is a common name so it will likely be in a dictionary already.
--- The user's kid is called Chantal.
+- The user's kid is called Chantal.
--- 231 is a variation of 123 which is pre baked into any attack.
+- 231 is a variation of 123 which is pre baked into any attack.
--- !@ are the two first special characters and are most used, using #$%^*()-_=+/?.,<> are a lot more secure because they appear less.
+- !@ are the two first special characters and are most used, using #$%^*()-_=+/?.,<> are a lot more secure because they appear less.
-- Kitchen731#!
+#### Kitchen731#!
--- Kitchen is in the top 10000 English words used so it could appear in a dictionary, although usually hackers prefer 1000-5000 words because they yield more results and work faster.
+- Kitchen is in the top 10000 English words used so it could appear in a dictionary, although usually hackers prefer 1000-5000 words because they yield more results and work faster.
--- The user who created this password, loves cooking and she happens to be very open about that on social media.
+- The user who created this password, loves cooking and she happens to be very open about that on social media.
-- BaseballLawyerChuck1271999!@
+#### BaseballLawyerChuck1271999!@
--- The words "Baseball" and "Lawyer" are both in the top 10000 English words used so they could appear in a dictionary, although usually hackers prefer 1000-5000 words because they yield more results and work faster.
+- The words "Baseball" and "Lawyer" are both in the top 10000 English words used so they could appear in a dictionary, although usually hackers prefer 1000-5000 words because they yield more results and work faster.
--- The user is a proud member of a lawyers baseball team.
+- The user is a proud member of a lawyers baseball team.
--- The user's kid "Chuck" is born on 12-Juli-1999.
+- The user's kid "Chuck" is born on 12-Juli-1999.
--- !@ are the two first special characters and are most used, using #$%^*()-_=+/?.,<> are a lot more secure because they appear less.
+- !@ are the two first special characters and are most used, using #$%^*()-_=+/?.,<> are a lot more secure because they appear less.

 Most of the passwords I see or hear of being used are terrible, some appear to be good like BaseballLawyerChuck1271999!@ but could be hacked quite quickly.